AmberOlivia/Note-for-R3LIVE/README.md

 ### Time syncronization
 Use `rqt_bag 0.bag` to check the timestamps of sensors.

 From the [#7](), the author mentioned hardware time synchronization was not used.
 They use algorithm for time-offset.
+Change the

 ## Run with your own rosbag
 Before running, modify the intrinsic and extrinsic parameters in the config files.
-For exrinsic matrix, see [#16]() check R2LIVE paper and also the calibration paper(Pixel-level extrinsic self calibration ...) for more details.
+For exrinsic matrix, see [#16]() check R2LIVE paper and also the calibration paper(Pixel-level extrinsic self calibration...) for more details.